High-altitude platform station: Airships

-Unmanned Stratospheric airships are designed to operate at very high 60,000 to 75,000 feet (18.3 to 22.9 km) altitudes during weeks, months or years.
+Unmanned stratospheric airships are designed to operate at very high 60,000 to 75,000 feet (18.3 to 22.9 km) altitudes during weeks, months or years.

-Subitted to ultraviolet damage, ozone corrosion and challenging station keeping, they can be solar-powered with energy storage for the night.
+Subjected to ultraviolet damage, ozone corrosion and challenging station keeping, they can be solar-powered with energy storage for the night.

 The first stratospheric powered airship flight took place in 1969, reaching 70000 ft for 2 hours with a 5 lb payload.

 By August 2002, US company Worldwide Aeros was building a stratospheric demonstrator for the Korea Aerospace Research Institute, as a part the South Korean HAA development program.

 By April 2004, stratospheric airships were being developed in USA, UK, Canada, Korea and Japan.

 In May 2004, the Japan Aerospace Exploration Agency shown its test airship in Taiki, Hokkaido, a part of its Stratosphere Platform Project.